SlaterJamesSmith/epicodus-bootcamp/authentication/README.md

 ## Description

-A practice in authenticating users with AngularFire Authentication Module.
+A practice in authenticating users with AngularFire Auth Module.

 ## Setup/Installation Requirements